KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-NBA by jupadin](https://github.com/jupadin/MMM-NBA)

-1. - W - package.json issue: No description
+1. `package.json` issue: No description
-2. - W - package.json issue: No repository field.
+2. `package.json` issue: No repository field.
-3. - W - package.json issue: No license field.
+3. `package.json` issue: No license field.
 4. Typo: Found 'Magic Mirror' in file `MMM-NBA.css`: Replace it with `MagicMirror²`.
 5. Typo: Found 'Magic Mirror' in file `MMM-NBA.js`: Replace it with `MagicMirror²`.
 6. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.